She failed to give Henry VIII a son and paid with her life

 Anne was arrested on 2 May 1536 and taken by barge to the Tower of London, arriving at the private postern gate (now the Byward Tower).

 Henry VIII, notoriously prone to suspicion, and now besotted with one of Anne’s own ladies-in-waiting, Jane Seymour, ignored the Queen’s protestations of innocence.

 A sham trial filled with Anne’s enemies found her guilty, and she found herself a prisoner at the Tower of London, in the same royal apartment where, just three years before, she had awaited her coronation.

-Anne was effectively written out of the history books for the rest of Henry VIII’s reign, and that of his son, Edward VI.
+Anne was effectively written out of the history books for the rest of Henry VIII’s reign.
 Her name was literally chiselled out of the fabric of Hampton Court, her badges and heraldry replaced by those of Jane Seymour.

 Katherine of Aragon’s daughter, Mary I, promoted the view of Anne as a heretical seductress who had destroyed her mother and corrupted her father away from the ‘true religion’ of Roman Catholicism.

 During the reign of her daughter, Elizabeth I, Anne’s reputation was partly rehabilitated, and a set of portraits created – which may or may not have been based on a lost original likeness – revealing a slender-necked young woman with dark, expressive eyes.

 At the same time, Anne’s credentials as a pious religious reformer were celebrated, but the question of her moral character left unchallenged: after all, Elizabeth I was the daughter of both Anne and Henry.

 Throughout her reign and since, Anne’s character, actions and even her appearance have been debated by historians.
 Her opponents described her as morally corrupt and physically deformed: later descriptions venomously gave her a sixth finger and a large cyst under her chin.